miscapu/mvccrud/README.md

 For the script to work, first, you must create a table in your database.

-The next step is run the following command from your terminal:
+1. First, run the following command from your terminal:

     composer install

-Next, you must Import the file **products.sql** into your database.
+2. Next, you must Import the file **products.sql** into your database.

-Finally, you must alter your database access credentials in the **Product.php** file which is in the following path:
+3. Finally, you must alter your database access credentials in the **Product.php** file which is in the following path:

     app/Models/Product.php